Blog Resources

 Our evidence is grounded in scientific research, combined with an understanding of the unique benefits of each plant.
 By reconnecting with the natural world, and our forgotten knowledge of using the medicinal plants around us, using science as the bridge, we rediscover how plants enable people to thrive.

-Only Way Forward: If we start teaching medicinal plant use, nutrition, and health & wellbeing awareness alongside core subjects like maths and English now, we could transform our nation’s health within a generation—removing the strain on the NHS by addressing its challenges, like an ageing population and a rise of long-term illnesses.
+Only Way Forward: If we start teaching medicinal plant use, nutrition, and health and wellbeing awareness alongside core subjects like maths and English now, we could transform our nation’s health within a generation—removing the strain on the NHS by addressing its challenges, like an ageing population and a rise of long-term illnesses.

 Is it possible to imagine a time when humans can be more self-sustaining, and our healthcare systems primarily address unavoidable illnesses supported by adequate medical resources?